Skip to main content

 Abstract

-This document defines a BIER proxy function to support a single BIER
+This document defines a BIER proxy function to support one single

 (Autonomous Systems or IGP areas).
 A new BIER proxy range sub-TLV is